zevenet/zproxy-ingress/README.md

 ### How to configure the default SSL certificate

 To define a certificate as the default one when any other is used for an HTTP request, it has to comply with the following requirements:
-* It should be created using the wildcard domain '*'.
+* It should be created using the common name '*' to mach any FQDN.
 * It has to be defined in the "**zproxy-ingress**" namespace.

 <a name="configureDHparam"></a>